ipopescu/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ### Listening to the Event Stream

-To consume the event stream, set up an event listener in your dApp using the following code.
-The `NODE_ADDRESS` is the address of the node where the Sidecar is installed.
+Set up an event listener in your dApp using the following code to consume the event stream.
+The `NODE_ADDRESS` is the address of the node where the Sidecar was installed.
 The `PORT` is the address where the Sidecar streams events.
-By default it is `19999`, but you need to find out how the Sidecar was configured.
+It is `19999` by default, but you must find out how the Sidecar was configured.

 <Tabs>